 Cider has a very rich history in the United States, by the eighteenth century Americans in New England were fermenting 300,000 gallons of cider a year but by the end of Prohibition, hard cider had almost vanished.

 Cider is the missing link between wine and beer.
 It's fizzy and refreshing like beer so you can put down a six-pack while fishing with your buddies, but with an aroma and mouth feel sophisticated enough to bring to your in-laws' swanky dinner party.

 We make our cider from apples grown in the Northwest.
-All our cider is made with real apples with other pure fruit juices, no artificial flavors or essences, and no added sugars.
+All our cider is made with real apples with other pure fruit juices, no artificial flavors or essences.

 Meriwether cider isn’t sweet enough to give you flashbacks from freshmen year of college, but just sweet enough to transport you to hot summer days or to champagne powder on your favorite slope.